I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdriver-createwdfmemory.md

 <p>If <b>NULL</b> is specified in the <i>pParentObject</i> parameter, the driver object becomes the default parent object for the newly created memory object.
 If a UMDF driver creates a memory object that the driver uses with a specific device object, request object, or other framework object, the driver should set the memory object's parent object appropriately.
 When the parent object is deleted, the memory object and its buffer are deleted. </p>

-<p>A UMDF driver can also delete a memory object and its buffer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a>. </p>
+<p>A UMDF driver can also delete a memory object and its buffer by calling <a href="wdf.iwdfobject_deletewdfobject">IWDFObject::DeleteWdfObject</a>. </p>

 <p>A UMDF driver cannot create a memory object with a zero-specified size buffer.
 If a driver must use a zero-specified size buffer, the driver should use a <b>NULL</b> memory object instead.
-For example, if the driver must use a zero-specified size buffer in a read request, the driver must pass <b>NULL</b> to the <i>pOutputMemory</i> parameter in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method.</p>

-<p>The following code example shows how to create a memory object that can hold information that is read from a USB endpoint.</p>

-<p>The <b>CreateWdfMemory</b> method allocates a buffer of the size that the <i>BufferSize</i> parameter specifies, and creates a framework memory object that represents the buffer. </p>

-<p>If <b>NULL</b> is specified in the <i>pParentObject</i> parameter, the driver object becomes the default parent object for the newly created memory object.
-If a UMDF driver creates a memory object that the driver uses with a specific device object, request object, or other framework object, the driver should set the memory object's parent object appropriately.
-When the parent object is deleted, the memory object and its buffer are deleted. </p>

-<p>A UMDF driver can also delete a memory object and its buffer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a>. </p>

-<p>A UMDF driver cannot create a memory object with a zero-specified size buffer.
-If a driver must use a zero-specified size buffer, the driver should use a <b>NULL</b> memory object instead.
-For example, if the driver must use a zero-specified size buffer in a read request, the driver must pass <b>NULL</b> to the <i>pOutputMemory</i> parameter in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559233">IWDFIoTarget::FormatRequestForRead</a> method.</p>
+For example, if the driver must use a zero-specified size buffer in a read request, the driver must pass <b>NULL</b> to the <i>pOutputMemory</i> parameter in a call to the <a href="wdf.iwdfiotarget_formatrequestforread">IWDFIoTarget::FormatRequestForRead</a> method.</p>

 <p>The following code example shows how to create a memory object that can hold information that is read from a USB endpoint.</p>